grahamgower/genomatnn/README.md

 $ genomatnn sim -n 1000 Nea_to_CEU.toml
 ```

-While 1000 simulations are not enough for accurate preditions (above 10,000
+While 1000 simulations are not enough for accurate predictions (above 10,000
 for each modelspec might be reasonable, although more is better), we can
 expect that a CNN will learn from this quantity of data.
 By default, the above command will use all available CPU cores on the